mcaceresb/mcaceresb.github.io/research.md

 ### Projects in Progress

-_Design-Based Estimation of Structural Parameters, with an Application to Demand_ (with Kirill Borusyak and Peter Hull).
+_Estimating Structural Models of Demand with Recentered Instruments_ (with Kirill Borusyak and Peter Hull).

 _Killer Ride: Mortality and Cost Implications of Ambulance Ownership_ (with Joseph Doyle, John Graves, and Jonathan Gruber).